About Me

 Guiding Principles

-Data-informed: Qualitative depth meets quantitative scale
+Evidence-driven: Qualitative insight meets quantitative validation

 Feel free to get in touch at sainz.nag@gmail.com or find me on LinkedIn.